Darlington School

-Darlington School is a private, coeducational, college-preparatory day and boarding school in Rome, Georgia founded in 1905.
+Darlington School is a private, coeducational, college-preparatory day and boarding school in Rome, Georgia.
+It was founded in 1905.

 It serves students from pre-kindergarten to grade 12, and is divided into a Pre-K to 8 division and an Upper School division.
 The student body represents more than 20 countries each year.
 The Head of School is Brent Bell, the Upper School Director is Chad Woods, and the Pre-K to 8 Director is Hope Jones.

 History

 Founded in 1905 by John Paul and Alice Allgood Cooper, Darlington School was named in honor of a teacher by his former students at the J. M. Proctor School for Boys in Rome.

 The school opened Sept.
 11, 1905, with Founding Headmaster Dr. James Ross McCain teaching 24 boys in eight classes in the upstairs room above the Rome Fire Department station in East Rome.
 The school moved to East Ninth Street in 1906.

 In December 1916, the current site of Darlington School, the 500-acre DeSoto Park was purchased by John Paul Cooper.
 The school was moved to its current location in 1923, and enrolled 30 boarding students in addition to continuing with day school.

 In April 1973, Darlington consolidated with Thornwood School for Girls.
-The Lower School was situated at the Thornwood campus on Shorter Avenue in downtown Rome; the Middle School continued in the former Junior School building; and the Upper Schools combined at the main campus.
+The Lower School was situated at the Thornwood campus on Shorter Avenue in downtown Rome, the Middle School continued in the former Junior School building, and the Upper Schools combined at the main campus.

 In 1980 and 1988, kindergarten and pre-kindergarten were added, respectively.
 In 2013, Darlington sold the Thornwood campus to Shorter University and moved the Lower School to the main campus.
-Annual total enrollment is approximately 850 students from 25 countries in grades PK-12.Darlington's campus is the location of Alhambra-Home on the Hill.
-The oldest home in Floyd County, and the location the name of Rome was determined.
-The home is now the residence of The Head of School, and has been for every Head of School.
+Annual total enrollment is approximately 750 students from 25 countries in grades PK-12.Darlington's campus is the location of Alhambra-Home on the Hill, the oldest residence in Floyd County, and now the residence of every Head of School.

 Darlington School uses an English public school-style house system in the Upper School.
 Each house is led by a Head of House faculty member and resident and day student prefects.
-Boys' houses include Summerbell (first-year house), Moser, and Neville.
-Girls' houses include Cooper (first-year house), Regester, and Thornwood.
+Boys' houses include Summerbell, Moser, and Neville.
+Girls' houses include Cooper, Regester, and Thornwood.

 The school participates in Greater Opportunities for Access to Learning (GOAL), a Georgia program which offers a state income tax credit to donors of scholarships to private schools.